It wasn’t supposed to end like this.

 "I told him that I don’t want tonight to be indicative of what he’s meant to this program and this team this year," Collins said.
 "You’re gonna have nights like this, it just so happened that it was the last game.
 More than anything, I just said hold your head high, because he should…he’s one of the great players to play in this program."

 When the entire arena (including Penn State’s bench) rose to give Crawford a standing ovation as he exited the game at Welsh-Ryan Arena for the final time, the respect was emblematic of the redshirt senior’s outstanding career at NU.

-Despite the disappointment that followed a night beginning with so much nostalgia and excitement, however, even Crawford’s six points on 2-of-9 shooting couldn’t erase what he was able to accomplish against his opponents in the B1G over the course of his five-year career.
+Even with the disappointment that followed a night beginning with so much nostalgia and excitement, Crawford’s six points on 2-of-9 shooting couldn’t erase what he was able to accomplish against his opponents in the B1G over the course of his five-year career.

 When it comes to Crawford, statistics only paint part of the picture, but they’re worth mentioning nevertheless.
 He ranks in the top five in 11 statical categories over the course of his five-year career at Northwestern while averaging 13.4 points and five rebounds during his 141 games (140 starts) for the ‘Cats.